laszewsk/mlcommons/benchmarks/earthquake/latest/experiments/dgxstation/README.md

 5. Note that the nohup command will not immediately return your input prompt.
 You can simply press enter after its notification on output redirection.

 6. All stdout and stderr logging will now be printed to nohup.out.
-Make sure the process spawned by reviewing the output of this file using `less nohup.out` or `tail-f nohup.out`
+Make sure the process spawned by reviewing the output of this file using `less nohup.out` or `tail -f nohup.out`

 ## Results